 HPV test: An HPV test may be recommended.

 Estrogen cream: If you have ASC-US and are near or past menopause, your health care provider may prescribe estrogen cream.
 If the cell changes are caused by low hormone levels, applying estrogen cream will make them go away.

 A colposcopy is a procedure to examine your cervix.
 During this procedure, your doctor inserts a speculum to gently open the vagina and see the cervix.
 Diluted white vinegar is put on the cervix, causing abnormal areas to turn white.
 Your doctor then places an instrument called a colposcope close to the vagina.
 It has a bright light and a magnifying lens and allows your doctor to look closely at your cervix.
-During this procedure, you may feel a slight tingling.

 A colposcopy usually includes a biopsy.
 A biopsy is done so that the cells or tissues can be checked under a microscope for signs of disease.
 In addition to removing a sample for further testing, some types of biopsies may be used as treatment, to remove abnormal cervical tissue or lesions.

 - endocervical curettage: cells are scraped from the lining of the cervical canal

 - punch biopsy: a small piece of cervical tissue is removed

 - cone biopsy (or conization):a cone-shaped sample of cervical tissue is removed